stratosphereips/book_whisperer/README.md

 ---

-© 2025 Your Name.
+© 2025 eldraco.
 Built with ❤️  and Python.